EVI-SAM: Robust, Real-time, Tightly-coupled Event-Visual-Inertial State Estimation and 3D Dense Mapping: Related Works

 \subsubsection{Feature-based Event Pose Tracking}

-The first feature-based event pose tracking method is proposed in Ref.~\cite{GWPHKU:Event-based-visual-inertial-odometry} which fuses events with IMU through the Extended Kalman Filter.
-Subsequent to this, nonlinear optimization employing feature-based methods, EIO (event and IMU odometry) and EVIO (event, image, IMU odometry), were introduced in Ref.~\cite{GWPHKU:ETH-EVIO} and Ultimate-SLAM~\cite{GWPHKU:Ultimate-SLAM}, where the image-like event frames were developed to leverage traditional image-based feature detection and tracking.
-Ref.~\cite{GWPHKU:Continuous-time-visual-inertial-odometry-for-event-cameras} introduces an EIO approach by addressing the reprojection error from the asynchronous events and directly incorporating IMU within a continuous-time framework.
+The first feature-based event poses tracking method was proposed in Ref.~\cite{GWPHKU:Event-based-visual-inertial-odometry} which fuses events with IMU through the Extended Kalman Filter.
+After that, nonlinear optimization employing feature-based methods, EIO (event and IMU odometry) and EVIO (event, image, IMU odometry), were introduced in Ref.~\cite{GWPHKU:ETH-EVIO} and Ultimate-SLAM~\cite{GWPHKU:Ultimate-SLAM}, where the image-like event frames were developed to leverage traditional image-based feature detection and tracking.
+Ref.~\cite{GWPHKU:Continuous-time-visual-inertial-odometry-for-event-cameras} introduced an EIO approach by addressing the re-projection errors from the asynchronous events and directly incorporating IMU within a continuous-time framework.
 Ref.~\cite{EKLT-VIO} combined the event-based and image-based feature tracker~\cite{GWPHKU:EKLT} as the front end with a filter-based back end.
-Ref.~\cite{GWPHKU:MyEVIO} presents a monocular feature-based EIO that employs event-corner features to provide real-time 6-DoF state estimation.
-Ref.~\cite{IROS2022_EVIO} extracts features from events-only data and associates it with a spatio-temporal locality scheme based on exponential decay.
-Ref.~\cite{liu2022asynchronous} performs the event-only VO by optimizing the camera poses and 3D feature positions jointly.
+Ref.~\cite{GWPHKU:MyEVIO} presented a monocular feature-based EIO that employs event-corner features to provide real-time 6-DoF state estimation.
+Ref.~\cite{IROS2022_EVIO} extracted features from events-only data and associated it with a spatio-temporal locality scheme based on exponential decay.
+Ref.~\cite{liu2022asynchronous} performed the event-only VO by optimizing the camera poses and 3D feature positions jointly.
 ESVIO~\cite{ESVIO} proposed the first stereo EIO and EVIO framework to estimate states through temporally and spatially event-corner feature association.
-IDOL~\cite{GWPHKU:IDOL} and Ref.~\cite{chamorro2023event,chamorro2022event} explore the event-based line feature in state estimation.
-PL-EVIO~\cite{GWPHKU:PL-EVIO} integrates event-based point and line features to perform robust pose estimations, which can be used as onboard pose feedback for the quadrotor to achieve aggressive flip motion.
+IDOL~\cite{GWPHKU:IDOL}, Refs.~\cite{chamorro2023event} and~\cite{chamorro2022event} explored the event-based line feature in state estimation.
+PL-EVIO~\cite{GWPHKU:PL-EVIO} integrated event-based point and line features to perform robust pose estimations, which can be used as onboard pose feedback for the quadrotor to achieve aggressive flip motion.